nataliethistime/Lacuna-Web-Client-jQuery/README.md

 * OreStorage
 * Park
 * PlanetaryCommand
-    * @Vasari will be writing the code for this plus a bunch of explanatory notes for those starting here.
+    * @Vasari will be writing the code for this plus a bunch of explanatory notes for those starting with the code here.
 * PoliticsTraining
 * Ravine
 * Security